-Threat agents may be able to take advantage of weak administrative passwords to gain privileged access to the device.
-Having privileged access to the device provides the attacker unfettered access to the network traffic, and may allow them to take advantage of any trust relationships with other network devices.
+Threat agents may be able to take advantage of weak administrative passwords to gain privileged access to the firewall.
+Having privileged access to the firewall provides the attacker unfettered access to the network traffic, and may allow them to take advantage of any trust relationships with other network devices.

-- Requirements for password lengths and available characters are set in FIA\PMG\EXT.1 - Protection of password entry by providing only obscured feedback is specified in FIA\UAU.7 - Actions on reaching a threshold number of consecutive password failures are specified in FIA\AFL.1 - Requirements for secure storage of passwords are set in FPT\APW\EXT.1.
+- Requirements for password lengths and available characters are set in FIA\PMG\EXT.1 - Protection of password entry by providing only obscured feedback is specified in FIA UAU.7 - Actions on reaching a threshold number of consecutive password failures are specified in FIA AFL.1 - Requirements for secure storage of passwords are set in FPT\APW\EXT.1.

-4.1.5 Device Failure
+4.1.5 Firewall Component Failure

-Security mechanisms of the network device generally build up from roots of trust to more complex sets of mechanisms.
-Failures could result in a compromise to the security functionality of the device.
-A network device self-testing its security critical components at both start-up and during run-time ensures the reliability of the device's security functionality.
+Security mechanisms of the firewall generally build up from roots of trust to more complex sets of mechanisms.
+Failures could result in a compromise to the security functionality of the firewall.
+A firewall self-testing its security critical components at both start-up and during runtime ensures the reliability of the firewall's security functionality.